auremoser/mozsci/log/worklog.md

 * canceled on node conf :( maybe next year
 * updated [team chat for tomorrow](https://public.etherpad-mozilla.org/p/sciencelab-checkins-august-2016)

+### 8/23/16
+* lots of logistics for onboarding
+* emails back and forth with Vanessa and Colin

 * Met with Anna and brainstormed blog for Monday on ISBE symposium (https://github.com/mikecroucher/ISBE_Symposium ) : https://public.etherpad-mozilla.org/p/ISBE-blog
 * write all fellows about individual retrospective meetings